11 Ice Age Trail Hikes to Explore This Winter

 Tisch Mills Segment – Manitowoc County

-For several months of the year, the southern section of this segment requires wading across the Tisch Mills Creek in Weber Woods; however, once the snow starts to fall and temperatures drop, winter transforms this route into an easy path to hike without getting your feet wet.
+For several months of the year, the southern section of the Tisch Mills Segment requires wading across the Tisch Mills Creek in Weber Woods.
+However, once the snow starts to fall and temperatures drop, winter transforms this route into a smooth, sparkling path.

-Located in an unincorporated community several miles north of Mishicot, this section is the shortest on this winter hiking list, totaling just over half a mile one way.
+Located in an unincorporated community several miles north of Mishicot, this southern section of the trail is the shortest on this winter hiking list, totaling just over half a mile one way.
 The route can be made into a loop by taking the country roads back to the trailhead or trekking back through the forest and across the creek.

-For those looking for a longer hike, the entire segment is 2.6 miles one way, and the northern segment follows the shore of the East Twin River north of Tisch Mills and enters Kewaunee County.
+For those looking for a longer hike, the entire Ice Age segment is 2.6 miles one way, and the northern part of the route follows the shore of the East Twin River and enters Kewaunee County.

 Sturgeon Bay Segment – Door County

-While the Sturgeon Bay Segment of the Ice Age Trail is more than 13 miles in length, one of the recommended areas is the 2.5 miles located in Potawatomi State Park.
-It is the Eastern Terminus for the entire Ice Age National Scenic Trail and leads hikers across a quiet, forested path.
+While the Sturgeon Bay segment of the Ice Age Trail is more than 13 miles in length, a popular winter section 2.5 miles long is located in Potawatomi State Park.
+Here you’ll find the Eastern Terminus for the entire Ice Age National Scenic Trail and explore a quiet, forested path.